MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 Selective Laser Trabeculoplasty (SLT)

 Selective Laser Trabeculoplasty (SLT) is a relatively straightforward laser treatment that can help reduce eye pressure.
 It’s often used as an alternative to, or in addition to, eye drops.
 SLT works for around 7 out of 10 patients and can keep eye pressure lower for up to 5 years.
+It tends to work best in patients with high pressures who have not already been treated with multiple eye drops.
+For this reason, it is often recommended as an initial treatment.
 If needed, it can be repeated.

 SLT uses short pulses of low-energy light to target melanin-containing cells in the trabecular meshwork, which is the part of your eye responsible for fluid drainage.
 This laser treatment activates cells called macrophages, which help remodel the trabecular meshwork and improve fluid outflow.